davidbruce/wgu-capstone/README.md

 1. Set the following JVM arguments in your run configuration:
    * `-DdatabasePath="database/"`
    * `-DiconFile="resources/public/favicon.ico"`
-   * MacOS Specific
+   * MacOS Specific:
      * `-XstartOnFirstThread` SWT requires starting on the first thread on MacOS.

 #### Building a distribution
 1. In IntelliJ select the menu `Build | Build Artifacts...`